 If both armature current and field current is considered.
 The figure which depicts both the armature and field current is shown in the figure below.

 In this case, at ON-load both the armature and the field flux will act producing an armature reaction.
 Due to this, the resultant magnetic flux will not be uniform.
 It gets distorted at the lower pole tip of the North pole and South pole.
-This resultant flux is shown in the figure below.
 Due to the distortion, the resultant flux and the MNA axis will also get distorted.
 The MNA is shifted by an angle (Θelec) in the direction of the resultant flux.
 The Brush axis is perpendicular to the MNA.

 - Due to this non-uniform distribution of flux, resultant flux gets distracted and weakened.
 This distorted form of flux distribution is considered as the cross-magnetization and the weakened form of flux distribution is considered as the demagnetization effect.

 - Due to the obtained resultant flux, the magnetic field gets distorted as shown in the figure.
 The overall field will be reduced which results in the degradation of voltage generated.

 - Commutation problems arise due to the non-uniform distribution of resultant flux.
 As the brush axis is shifted due to the resultant flux.
 The brushes and commutator should be at no emf condition but due to the brush shift, the brushes will undergo a certain voltage which causes sparks in it.